dclechok/restaurant-api/README.md

-# Capstone: Restaurant Reservation System Frontend
+# Capstone: Restaurant Reservation System Backend

 This is the completed backend (RESTful API) to my Restaurant Reservation System application.